aaronps/aaronps.github.io/bookofnotes/tools/gradle.md

 ### war

-There isi providedCompile and providedRuntime for dependencies, these will be added to the war if using bootRepackage.
+There is providedCompile and providedRuntime for dependencies, these will be added to the war if using bootRepackage.

 ## Errors